ThreeDRadio/Messaging/README.md

 Messaging
 =========

-Software for managing messages and music catalogue
+Software for managing messages and music catalogue.